Making America Great Again

 OK, you were looking for something more personal.
 Local crafts people spin their own wool and knit them into scarves.
 They make jewelry, and pottery and beautiful wooden boxes.
 There hundreds of local arts and craft shops all over.
 Paintings of the local area, how about a family portrait give certificate for a local photographer?

 Musicians need love too, so find a venue showcasing local bands.
-Honestly, people, do you REALLY need to buy another ten thousand Chinese holiday lights for the house?
+Pucrhase music from local or at least USA performers who demonstrate love of Country and the USA.
+Honestly, people, do you REALLY need to buy another ten thousand cheap holiday lights for the house?
 When you buy a five dollar string of lights, about fifty cents stays in the community.
 If you have those kinds of bucks to burn, leave the mail deliverer, trash guy or baby sitter a nice BIG tip.

-You see, Christmas is no longer about draining American pockets so that multi-national corporations provide million dollar bonuses to their executives or so that China can build another glittering city.
+You see, WE can make sure that Christmas is no longer about draining American pockets so that multi-national corporations provide million dollar bonuses to their executives or so that other countries can build another glittering city.
 Christmas is now about caring about US, encouraging American small businesses to keep plugging away to follow their dreams.
 And, when we care about other Americans, we care about our communities, and the benefits come back to us in ways we couldn't imagine.
-THIS is the new American Christmas tradition.
+THIS should be the new American Christmas Tradition.

 Forward this to everyone on your mailing list -- post it to discussion groups -- throw up a post on Craigslist in the Rants and Raves section in your city -- send it to the editor of your local paper and radio stations, and TV news departments.

 This is a revolution of caring about each other and isn't that what Christmas is about?